metio/terraform-provider-k8s/docs/data-sources/autoscaling_karmada_io_federated_hpa_v1alpha1_manifest.md

 page_title: "k8s_autoscaling_karmada_io_federated_hpa_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "autoscaling.karmada.io"
 description: |-
-  FederatedHPA is centralized HPA that can aggregate the metrics in multiple clusters.When the system load increases, it will query the metrics from multiple clusters and scales up the replicas.When the system load decreases, it will query the metrics from multiple clusters and scales down the replicas.After the replicas are scaled up/down, karmada-scheduler will schedule the replicas based on the policy.
+  FederatedHPA is centralized HPA that can aggregate the metrics in multiple clusters.
+When the system load increases, it will query the metrics from multiple clusters and scales up the replicas.
+When the system load decreases, it will query the metrics from multiple clusters and scales down the replicas.
+After the replicas are scaled up/down, karmada-scheduler will schedule the replicas based on the policy.
 ---

 # k8s_autoscaling_karmada_io_federated_hpa_v1alpha1_manifest (Data Source)

-FederatedHPA is centralized HPA that can aggregate the metrics in multiple clusters.When the system load increases, it will query the metrics from multiple clusters and scales up the replicas.When the system load decreases, it will query the metrics from multiple clusters and scales down the replicas.After the replicas are scaled up/down, karmada-scheduler will schedule the replicas based on the policy.
+FederatedHPA is centralized HPA that can aggregate the metrics in multiple clusters.
+When the system load increases, it will query the metrics from multiple clusters and scales up the replicas.
+When the system load decreases, it will query the metrics from multiple clusters and scales down the replicas.
+After the replicas are scaled up/down, karmada-scheduler will schedule the replicas based on the policy.

 ## Example Usage